-A native of Guam, Rear Adm.
-Gumataotao joined the Navy in 1976 and attended the Naval Academy Preparatory School in Newport, R.I.
+A native of Guam, Rear Admiral Peter Gumataotao joined the Navy in 1976 and attended the Naval Academy Preparatory School in Newport, Rhode Island.
 He is a 1981 graduate of the United States Naval Academy and earned his Master of Arts in Strategic Studies from the U.S. Naval War College in 1994.
-He is currently serving as assistant deputy chief of naval operation for Operations, Plans and Strategy (N3/N5B).
+He is currently commander, Naval Surface Force Atlantic.

-Ashore, Gumataotao served as assistant surface operations officer and surface systems analysis officer for Commander, U.S. 3rd Fleet; a fellow for the Chief of Naval Operations Strategic Studies Group at the Center for Naval Analysis in Washington, D.C.; a congressional liaison for Surface Programs at the Navy Office of Legislative Affairs; current operations officer for Commander, Pacific Fleet; chief of Division for Current Operations for the Pacific Command headquarters; and chief of staff for Naval Surface Forces.
+Ashore, Gumataotao served as assistant surface operations officer and surface systems analysis officer for Commander, U.S. 3rd Fleet; a fellow for the Chief of Naval Operations Strategic Studies Group at the Center for Naval Analysis in Washington, D.C.; a congressional liaison for Surface Programs at the Navy Office of Legislative Affairs; current operations officer for Commander, Pacific Fleet; chief of division for Current Operations for the Pacific Command Headquarters; and chief of staff for Naval Surface Forces.

-His flag assignments were commander, U.S. Naval Forces Korea for U.S. Pacific Fleet; U.S. Naval regional commander for Naval Installations Command; commander, Task Force 78 for U.S. 7th Fleet; Naval component commander of United Nations Command; and, deputy naval component commander for Combined Forces Command, Korea and commander, Carrier Strike Group 11 (Nimitz Strike Group).
+His flag assignments were commander, U.S. Naval Forces Korea for U.S. Pacific Fleet; U.S. Naval Regional commander for Naval Installations Command; commander, Task Force 78 for U.S. 7th Fleet; Naval component commander of United Nations Command; deputy naval component commander for Combined Forces Command, Korea; commander, Carrier Strike Group 11 (Nimitz Strike Group); and assistant deputy chief of Naval Operation for Operations, Plans and Strategy (N3/N5B).

-Gumataotao’s decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, and other personal, unit and campaign wards.
+Gumataotao’s decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, and other personal, unit and campaign awards.
 He was also the recipient of the first Admiral Zumwalt Award for visionary leadership in 2001.